 In a probate case, the executor or administrator of the estate ( the “representative”) is responsible for collecting the assets and income of the deceased individual (the “decedent”) and using them to pay any liabilities of the estate prior to paying heirs and legatees (beneficiaries of the decedent’s estate plan).
 Anyone who has a cause of action against the decedent may file a claim against the estate.
 This can include claims for breach of contract, torts, collection of a debt, and various other types of liabilities.

-The statute of limitations for probate claims in Illinois provides that creditors have two years from the date of the decedent's death to file a claim against the estate.
-However, this period can be shortened by the representative providing notice to known and unknown creditors.
+The statute of limitations for probate claims in Illinois provides that creditors have two years from the decedent's death to file a claim against the estate.
+However, the representative can shorten this period by providing notice to known and unknown creditors.

-The representative will also typically publish notice to unknown creditors in a newspaper appropriate to the county in which the estate is being administered.
+The representative will also typically publish notice to unknown creditors in a newspaper appropriate to the county where the estate is being administered.
 This notice will run in the newspaper for three consecutive weeks.
-Any creditor not receiving a personal notice will have 6 months from the date of publication of this notice to file claims against the estate.
+Any creditor not receiving a personal notice will have six months from the date of publication of this notice to file claims against the estate.

 If there are problems or errors with the notices provided by the representative, the claims deadline will default to the two-year statute of limitations.

 Probate claimants are not required to follow formal rules of pleading as in typical civil litigation.
-The only requirements for probate claims is that they contain sufficient information to apprise the representative of the nature, type and amount of the claim.
+The only requirement for probate claims is that they contain sufficient information to appraise the representative of the claim's nature, type, and amount.
 If there is documentary evidence, such as an invoice, associated with the claim, the document should be attached to the claim.
 Many Illinois counties have claim forms available online.

 A claimant against a probate estate has the option to file a claim with the representative, with the court, or with both.
 Because the probate court will charge a filing fee, many claimants choose to file the claim first with the representative and only later file the claim with the court if the representative rejects ("disallows") the claim.

 Whether the claim is filed with the court or mailed to the representative, the representative may allow or disallow the claim.
-When an representative allows the claim, he or she agrees that it is legitimate and agrees to pay it from estate funds to the extent that funds are available.
-If the representative disallows the claim, the representative is informing the claimant that he or she intends to dispute the claim in court.
+When a representative allows the claim, they agree that it is legitimate and agrees to pay it from estate funds to the extent that funds are available.
+If the representative disallows the claim, the representative informs the claimant that they intend to dispute the claim in court.

-If the representative intends to disallow a claim, he or she should do so within 30 days of receiving the claim.
+If the representative intends to disallow a claim, they should do so within 30 days of receiving the claim.
 If the representative is disallowing a claim that has been filed with the court, the representative may either file the court's disallowance form or verbally disallow the claim at an initial hearing on the claim.

-Within 30 days after a claim is filed with the probate court an initial hearing will be scheduled.
-At this hearing, the representative may allow the claim, disallow the claim and schedule a trial date, or continue the hearing to another date for the purpose of attempting to settle the claim.
+An initial hearing will be scheduled within 30 days after a claim is filed with the probate court.
+At this hearing, the representative may allow the claim, disallow the claim and schedule a trial date, or continue the hearing to another date to attempt to settle the claim.

-If a claim is disallowed, the claim will be litigated under the normal rules of civil procedure, including written and oral discovery, pre-trial motion practice, and a presentation of evidence at trial.
+If a claim is disallowed, the claim will be prosecuted under the standard rules of civil procedure, including written and oral discovery, pre-trial motion practice, and presenting evidence at trial.

-One key rule of evidence that often applies uniquely to probate claim trials is the Dead-Man's Act (755 ILCS 5/8-201), which prevents interested parties from testifying to their own benefit about discussions or events that took place with the decedent.
-The purpose of the act is to reduce the possibility for false probate claims.
-It is important to note that the protections of the Dead-Man's Act can be waived by other parties’ actions in court and that the act also contains some exceptions.
+One fundamental rule of evidence that often applies uniquely to probate claim trials is the Dead-Man's Act (755 ILCS 5/8-201), which prevents interested parties from testifying to their benefit about discussions or events with the decedent.
+The act's purpose is to reduce the possibility of false probate claims.
+It is important to note that other parties' actions in court can waive the protections of the Dead Man's Act and that the act also contains some exceptions.